lagonix/ansible-role-unifi/README.md

 Requirements
 ------------

-If you want to use your own certificate, you have to specify the *unifi_keystore_path:* variable and set *unifi_custom_certificate:* to true.
+If you want to use your own certificate, you have to specify the *unifi_keystore_path:* variable and set *unifi_custom_certificate:* to True.

 Role Variables
 --------------